-Mainly however still the pure culture fermentation is used, which is introduced by pure breeding yeasts (culture yeasts).
+Mainly, however, pure breeding fermentation is still used, which is initiated using pure breeding yeasts (culture yeasts).
 These guarantee a quick, uncomplicated fermentation start .
-If necessary, this is done by starter cultures (also starter) supported.
-The world's most important yeast species is Saccharomyces cerevisiae.
-The alcohol-sensitive yeasts die quickly during fermentation.
-Only the alcohol-resistant survive until they too at 16 to 18% vol. alcohol content to stop the work.
-In the spirits production today newly developed "turbo yeasts" are used, which are viable even up to 20% vol. The sugar conversion is one through the yeast complex zymase caused, multi-stage process.
-A special type of yeast is that specific to the production Sherry types effective pile,
+If necessary, this is done by starter cultures (also fermentation starter) supported.
+The most important yeast species involved in the beginning is Saccharomyces cerevisiae.
+The alcohol-sensitive types of yeast die quickly during fermentation.
+Only the alcohol-resistant survive until they too at 16 to 18% vol. alcohol content stop work.
+Newly developed "turbo yeasts" are used in the production of spirits today, which are even viable up to 20% vol. The sugar conversion is due to the yeast complex zymase caused multi-stage process.
+This is a special type of yeast in the production of certain Sherry types effective pile,

 At the beginning of fermentation, the simple sugars are in the grapes or in the grape must glucose and fructose roughly equally.
 You will be 90% in ethanol and carbon dioxide converted in a ratio of 51:49, which is faster with glucose.
 Two molecules of ethanol and carbon dioxide are formed from one molecule of fructose or glucose.
 Arise as by-products aldehydes. ester. glycerin. methanol.
 Succinic acid. acetic acid. lactic acid. sulphurous acid. citric acid and higher alcohols respectively. fusel oil, as well as energy in the form of heat.
 Therefore the actual alcohol yield (ethanol) is not 51%, but only 47 to 48%.
 As a rule of thumb, 10 g of sugar per 1,000 g of must produce 0.66% vol alcohol.